-One thing most bloggers won’t admit to is how they often find inspiration for their posts: in other blogs and tweets.
+Most bloggers won’t admit to how they often find inspiration for their posts in other blogs and tweets.
 Anywho, I found my inspiration for today’s post from this Tweet: “

 - It’s a vicious circle.

 - Plan, plan, plan.
 Thinking ahead is the most important skill for forest rangers.
-They must know where the problem areas are in their projects, and figure out a way to fix the problems beforehand.
+They must know where the problem areas are in their projects and figure out a way to fix the problems beforehand.

 - Listen.
-Ears open, mouth closed is the best way to get information about a project’s sensitive areas.
+Ears open mouth closed is the best way to get information about a project’s sensitive areas.

 - Learn from the past.
 Those project closing meetings and lessons learned documents should not gather dust in the archives.

-Fire fighters may be glamorous, but forest rangers prevent fires
+Firefighters may be glamorous, but forest rangers prevent fires